• Precautions to Keep Birds Safe

 Moving Birds Outside

-We’ve talked recently about the huts we use to keep our birds outside as well as how we transition birds in the barns, so let’s talk about moving birds from the barns to the outdoors.
-Transitioning birds to be outside can be tricky due to the many factors that need [...]
+We’ve talked recently about the huts we use to keep our birds outside as well as how we transition birds in the barns, so let’s talk about moving birds from [...]

 Read Post